I have a confession to make: I pop my pimples.

 I used to be a lot more ashamed of this habit because many family members mentioned over the years that I was going to end up with terrible scars and only make things “look worse.”
 I didn’t know how to tell them that I felt like I needed to pop my pimples.

 Even while writing this, I notice my skin tingling—my hand wants to pick at blemishes on my face and shoulders, scratch dry skin off my back, or feel around that painful bump forming on my forehead.

 If you know exactly what I’m talking about, you might want to keep reading.

-Body-Focused Repetitive Behaviors are impulsive, repeated habits that focus on one’s own body.
-They can sometimes cause harm, and negatively alter one’s appearance in some way.
-The person is often unaware of the behaviors when they're doing it; however, if they are aware, it is usually because they are using the BFRB as a coping mechanism for anxiety or stress.
+Body-focused repetitive behaviors are impulsive, repeated habits that focus on one’s own body.
+They can sometimes cause harm and negatively alter one’s appearance.
+The person is often unaware of the behaviors when they're doing it; however, if they are aware, it's usually because they're using it as a coping mechanism for anxiety or stress.

 Some of the more common BFRBs include:

 - Pulling hair from the scalp, eyebrows, eyelashes, or other body parts

 - Often leads to bald spots, damaged hair and follicles, and (rarely) permanent hair loss

 - Pulling and picking at scabs, often causing wounds to re-open and leaving scars

 - Pulling at and removing cuticles and nails, causing pain and bleeding